Confessions of a Regular Gig-goer

 When I entered Route 196, I tried to “play it with heart and drink with care”, just like what the infamous phrases at their wall said.

 My love for music began in Grade School at the time when Emo was the genre of kids in the scene, FM Static's "Moment of Truth" played everywhere, lending a songbook was our love language, and coming to a live concert was the ultimate dream.
 Those days where golden.
-Since then, music has become a part of me—it's like my life was a movie where I'm the protagonist and the music I'm listening to are the movie's official soundtracks.
+Since then, music has become a part of me—it's like I'm the protagonist of my own movie and the music I'm listening to are the movie's official soundtracks.

 Now, I’m thankful I have the time and resources to see my favorite bands.
 Attending gigs—whether an intimate, stripped-down, or a big one—keeps me sane.
 As cliche as it may sound, live concert experiences are life-changing for me.
 It's one thing to stay at home, listening to a playlist or watching a pre-recorded or live-streamed concert online, but being one with the crowd in a small bar or a huge venue is my best way to detach from my stressful reality.